ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 * Shall use commands, including `if` etc., without extra spaces before or after `(` and `)` (Eg. `command(<args>)`
 * `endif`, `endforeach`, and similar commands shall not have any arguments
 * Shall keep flowing `)` at same indentation as starting clause
-* Shall use no more than 2 empty lines (Eg. 1 empty to mark part and 2 empty to mark sections)
+* Shall use no more than 2 empty lines (e.g. 1 empty to mark part and 2 empty to mark sections)
 * Shall be written to pass [CMakeLint](https://pypi.org/project/cmakelint/)

 ## Markup Languages